2022 French Open – Men's singles qualifying

 The 2022 French Open – Men's singles qualifying are a series of tennis matches that takes place from 16 to 20 May 2022 to determine the sixteen qualifiers into the main draw of the 2022 French Open – Men's singles, and, if necessary, the lucky losers.

-The losses of Feliciano López and Andreas Seppi in the first round ended their streaks of consecutive appearances in the main draws of Grand Slam singles events at 79 and 66 — the longest and third longest streaks, respectively, in the Open Era.
+The losses of Feliciano López and Andreas Seppi in the first round (against Gian Marco Moroni and Giulio Zeppieri respectively) ended their streaks of consecutive appearances in the main draws of Grand Slam singles events at 79 and 66 — the longest and third longest streaks, respectively, in the Open Era.